 Grant, a licensed embalmer, funeral director and crematory operator, came back to Johnson's in September of 2014.
 A native of Grayson, KY, he began his career at Johnson's before spending more than 20 years of funeral service in Central Kentucky.

 Grant and his wife Pam, have two children, Lauren and Andrew, and attend Georgetown First United Methodist Church.
-A Certified Funeral Service Practitioner, he is a member and Past President of the Georgetown Rotary Club, member of Psalm 82:3 Mission and currently serves as President on the Executive Board of the Funeral Directors Association of Kentucky as well as serving on various committees within the association.
-A Past President of the FDAK Central District, he is a member of the National Funeral Directors Association and also serves as an Assistant Coach with the Scott County boys lacrosse team.
+A Certified Funeral Service Practitioner, he is a member and Past President of the Georgetown Rotary Club, Board member for Kaden's Cause, member of Psalm 82:3 Mission, and Past President of the Funeral Directors Association of Kentucky as well as serving on various committees within the association.
+A Past President of the FDAK Central District, he is a member of the National Funeral Directors Association and also serves as an Assistant Coach with the Scott County United boys lacrosse team.

-In his free time, Grant enjoys going to the lake with his family, working in his garden or supporting his kids at their events.
+In his free time, Grant enjoys going to the lake, working in his garden, traveling and spending time with his family.

 Sharon joined the Johnson family in 2012 after receiving a Bachelors degree in Human Services and Counseling from Lindsey Wilson School of Counseling.
 A masters internship was instrumental for the empathy for bereavement grief, further leading to facilitating grief support groups as well as private grief counseling.
 Sharon received Life Tribute Celebrant certification from Santa Anna, CA in 2013.

 Sharon attends Central Church in Georgetown where she is active in women’s ministry.
 She is an advocate for our elderly generation and is passionate about the importance of caregiving.
 She enjoys being outdoors,beaches, flowers, writing and attending all of her grandchildren’s activities.
 She has worked in the flower industry and floral design for 41 years.